GWC-DCMB/curriculum-notebooks/paper/paper.md

 KLF received support from The University of Michigan NIDA Training Program in Neuroscience (T32-DA7281) and from the NIH Early Stage Training in the Neurosciences Training Grant (T32-NS076401).
-SNT was supported by the Molecular Mechanisms of Microbial Pathogenesis training grant (NIH T32 AI007528).
+SNT was supported by the Molecular Mechanisms in Microbial Pathogenesis training grant (NIH T32 AI007528).
 ZL and BNW received support from the NIH Training Program in Genomic Science (T32-HG000040-22).